Lawn Mowing in Warsaw

 Can I order mowing only, without collecting the grass?

-Yes, fine clippings can be left on the lawn as mulch.
-But larger clumps are best removed.
+Yes, fine clippings can stay on the lawn as mulch.
+But bigger piles are better removed.

 What time of year do you mow?

 April to October is the main season.
-The last mow is before the first frosts, usually late October.
+The final mow is before the first frosts, usually in late October.

 Who does the work

-Mowing is handled by technicians experienced with plots of all sizes — from compact townhouse lawns to large suburban gardens.
-We arrive with professional equipment: petrol mower, strimmer, collection bags.
+The mowing is done by technicians who know how to handle plots of all sizes — from small townhouse lawns to big suburban gardens.
+We show up with professional equipment: petrol mower, strimmer, collection bags.
 We work carefully — no damage to flower beds, trees, or kerbs.
-We clean up after ourselves.
-To book, call or message us — we reply within an hour.
+We tidy up after the job.
+To book, call or send us a message — we reply within an hour.